 Incorrect gear mesh is the most common cause of stripped spur gears.
-Rustler 4X4 VXL makes improper gear mesh virtually impossible.
-A factory installed fixed gear adapter helps set the motor in the proper place according to the pinion and spur gear that are selected.
+Stampede 4X4 VXL makes improper gear mesh virtually impossible.
+A factory installed fixed gear adapter helps set the motor in the proper place for the stock pinion and spur gears.
 Access the gears by removing the single screw on the top gear cover.